turbot/steampipe-plugin-azure/docs/tables/azure_app_service_web_app.md

 ```

-### List of web app where client certificate mode is disabled.
+### List of web app where client certificate mode is disabled

 ```sql
 select